smartnews/jpa-entity-generator/README.md

 This is a Java library which generates Lombok-wired JPA entity source code.
 The project provides Gradle plugin and Maven plugin.

+### update
+rearrange code structure, all modules build passing by maven.

+* improve: lombok @Builder will not generate no-arg-constructor, so @Tolerate with a default constructor provided.
+* improve: for datetime field in database, the relevant pojo field type is changed to java.util.Date
+* improve: for the createTime and updateTime of DDL with a default expression, the JPA updatable and insertable is changed to false.
+* fix: the maven plugin name `maven-jpa-entity-generator-plugin` is not legal, changed to `jpa-entity-generator-maven-plugin`.

 ### Getting Started

 #### build.gradle